ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

   * **rt-inventory-item-inventory** for the item aggregator application
   * **rt-inventory-store-inventory** for the store aggregator application

+### Potential errors

+* While the Event Streams cluster is created: An unexpected exception was encountered: Exceeded timeout of 1200000ms while waiting for ConfigMap resource **ibm-common-services-status** in namespace **kube-public** to be ready.
+More detail can be found in the Event Streams Operator log.

 ## Configure connector

 * Go to the dev project: `oc project rt-inventory-dev`